Cut Off (2018 film): Plot

 A violent storm blusters around the island of Heligoland and cuts off the island from the rest of the world.
 Linda, a 24-year-old cartoonist, is temporarily staying on the island.
 She is threatened by her ex-boyfriend Danny, who is stalking her.
 Once again in a situation where she feels like she needs to flee from him, she falls down an embankment while fleeing and comes across a corpse on the beach.

 At the same time, Prof. Dr. Paul Herzfeld, a medical examiner working for the Federal Criminal Police Office, is engaged in an autopsy at the Charité University Hospital in Berlin.
 He finds a capsule in the head of a female corpse whose jaw is missing.
 The capsule contains a small slip of paper with the cell phone number of his 17-year-old daughter Hannah, whom he rarely sees since separating from her mother.
 He calls the number and has to find out that his daughter has been kidnapped.
 He is told to wait for more information which he will get from a man called Erik.
 Mr. Herzfeld is advised not to call the police if he does not want to risk the life of his daughter.

-While Linda is standing next to the corpse, the mobile phone of the dead man found on Heligoland, rings.
+While Linda is standing next to the corpse, the mobile phone of the dead man found on Heligoland rings.
 She answers the call and talks to Mr. Herzfeld.
 She explains that he cannot come to Heligoland because of the storm.
 He tells Linda to search for Ender Müller, who is a friend of his and the caretaker in the local hospital.
 The two of them should bring the corpse to the autopsy room.
 At the same time, Mr. Herzfeld and his new trainee Ingolf von Appen begin their journey to Cuxhaven in von Appen's car.
 The trainee became rich by selling his website which he had invented by the age of 14 but working in forensic medicine is not one of his strengths.
-During the ride, he urges Linda on the phone to examine the corpse she found on the beach.
+During the ride, dr. Herzfeld urges Linda on the phone to examine the corpse she found on the beach.
+As he searches for his daughter, we seemingly witness the rape and torture of Hannah, who is goaded into suicide by Sadler, who leaves behind a noose.